back-jond1992/front-end-katas/10-position/position.md

 ### Game 1:

-- as you can see we have enetered Northcoders very own retro games arcade!
+- as you can see we have enetered Northcoders' very own retro games arcade!
 - your task is simple, re-arrange the squares using the **right, left, top and bottom** position properties only so that they are positioned in the correct corner!

 ### Game 2: